Last Updated on 17 January 2026 by Cycloscope

 Poznań

 Shortly after Gniezno, the Ambra bicycle path gets to Poznań, the capital of the Wielkopolska region.
-The symbol of the city is the clock with the two goats, located in the town hall on the ancient Market Square.
+The city’s symbol is the clock with the two goats, located in the town hall on the ancient Market Square.
 Every day at noon, the goats come out and bang their heads 12 times.

 Also worth seeing is the Stary Browar, a center of art and commerce created inside an old nineteenth-century brewery.
 And then the Imperial Castle, the National Museum, and the basement of the cathedral on Ostrów Tumski.